elens21/Engenharia-de-Software/Arquitetura e organização de computadores/[3]Arquitetura e Org de computadores.md

-# Introdução a Arquiteturas de Alto Nível
+# Introdução a Arquiteturas Paralelas